beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

     ```Bash
     keystone \
-	   --os_username=admin \
+	   --os_username=<username> \
-	   --os_tenant_name=admin \
+	   --os_tenant_name=<tenant> \
 	   --os_password=<password> \
 	   --os_auth_url=http://controller:5000/v2.0 user-list
     ```

+Where `<admin token>` should be replaced by an actual value of the admin token described next, and `<username>`, `<tenant>`, and `<password>` should be replaced by the corresponding values of an administrative user account created in Keystone.
+The process of setting up a user account is discussed in the following steps.

-Services, such as Glance and Nova, can also authenticate in Keystone using either of the two methods.
+Apart from authenticating in Keystone as a user, OpenStack services, such as Glance and Nova, can also authenticate in Keystone using either of the two mentioned authentication methods.
 One way is to share the admin token among the services and authenticate using the token.
-However, it is also possible to use special users created in Keystone for each service.
-By default, these users are nova, glance, etc. The service users are assigned to the service tenant and admin role in that tenant.
+The other way is to use special users created in Keystone for each service.
+By default, these users are `nova`, `glance`, etc. The service users are assigned to the `service` tenant and `admin` role in that tenant.

 In this work, we use password-based authentication.
 It uses Keystone's database backend to store user credentials; and therefore, it is possible to update user credentials, for example, using